Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Introduction

-\paragraph{Approximate message passing (AMP) algorithms.} AMP is a family of iterative algorithms that has been applied to several problems in high-dimensional statistics, including estimation in linear models \cite{DMM09, BM-MPCS-2011, krzakala2012}, generalized linear models \cite{RanganGAMP,schniter2014compressive,sur2019modern}, and low-rank matrix estimation \cite{deshpande2014information, RanganFletcherGoyal, lesieur2017constrained}.
-For a broad overview, we refer the reader to \cite{Feng22AMPTutorial}.
+AMP is a family of iterative algorithms that has been applied to several problems in high-dimensional statistics, including estimation in linear models \cite{DMM09, BM-MPCS-2011, krzakala2012}, generalized linear models \cite{RanganGAMP,schniter2014compressive,sur2019modern}, and low-rank matrix estimation \cite{deshpande2014information, RanganFletcherGoyal, lesieur2017constrained}, see also the review \cite{Feng22AMPTutorial}.
 A key feature of AMP algorithms is that under suitable model assumptions, the empirical joint distribution of their iterates can be exactly characterized in the high-dimensional limit, in terms of a simple scalar recursion called \emph{state evolution}.
 By taking advantage of this characterization, AMP methods have been used to derive exact high-dimensional asymptotics for convex penalized estimators such as LASSO \cite{BayatiMontanariLASSO}, M-estimators \cite{donoho2016high}, logistic regression \cite{sur2019modern}, and SLOPE \cite{bu2020algorithmic}.
 AMP algorithms have been initialized via spectral methods in the context of low-rank matrix estimation \cite{montanari2017estimation} and generalized linear models \cite{mondelli-2021-amp-spec-glm}.
 Furthermore, they have been used -- in a non-mixed setting -- to combine linear and spectral estimators \cite{mondelli2021optimalcombination}.
 A finite-sample analysis which allows the number of iterations to grow roughly as $\log n$ ($n$ being the ambient dimension) was put forward in \cite{rush-venkat-finite-sample}, and the recent paper \cite{li2022non} improves this guarantee to a linear (in $n$) number of iterations.
 This could potentially allow to study settings in which $\delta=n/d$ approaches the spectral threshold.
 The works on AMP discussed above all assume i.i.d.
 Gaussian matrices.
-A number of recent papers has proposed generalizations of AMP for the much broader class of rotationally invariant matrices, e.g., \cite{opper2016theory,ma2017orthogonal, rangan2019vector, takeuchi2020rigorous,Zho21,Fan22,mondelli2021pca,venkataramanan2021estimation}.
+A number of recent papers have proposed generalizations of AMP for the much broader class of rotationally invariant matrices, e.g., \cite{opper2016theory,ma2017orthogonal, rangan2019vector, takeuchi2020rigorous,Zho21,Fan22,mondelli2021pca,venkataramanan2021estimation}.